tangzhenyu/SemanticSegmentation_DL/README.md

 # Semantic-Segmentation
 A list of all papers and resoureces on Semantic Segmentation.

-**Announcement:** Starting from September 1 we are organizing the public [COCO 2017 Stuff Segmentation Challenge](http://cocodataset.org).
-Please consider participating.
-Winners will be announced at the [Joint COCO and Places Recognition](https://places-coco2017.github.io/) workshop at ICCV 2017.

 # Dataset importance
 ![Dataset importance plot](http://www.it-caesar.com/github/Dataset_importance.png?raw=true "Dataset importance plot")

 # SemanticSegmentation_DL
 Some implementation of semantic segmantation for DL model</br>